Pilgrims of the Night

 Pilgrims of the Night is a 1921 American drama film directed by Edward Sloman and starring Lewis Stone, Rubye De Remer and William V. Mong.
 It is based on the 1910 novel Passers-By by the British writer E. Phillips Oppenheim.

-Synopsis
+Plot

 After serving a prison term to protect his wife, an English aristocrat goes into exile in Paris where he becomes involved with a shady gambling organisation.